Skip to content

 What’s a Good TRIR?

-The perfect TRIR is 0.
+The perfect TRIR score is 0, which reflects an ideal safety management system.
 Lower is always better.

 A ‘good’ TRIR depends on your industry.
-For example, 2 may be good for a construction company but terrible for a call center.
-This is because construction work is inherently dangerous but answering phone calls is not.
-Keep in mind that TRIR is a blanket average of incident rates but does not consider severity or other factors.
+For example, two may be good for a construction company but terrible for a call center.
+This is because construction work is inherently dangerous, but answering phone calls is not.
+Remember that TRIR is a blanket average of incident rates based on a 40-hour work week but does not consider severity or other factors.

-TRIR is typically lower for smaller companies of 1-10 employees compared to larger companies.
+TRIR is typically lower for smaller companies of 1-10 employees than for larger ones.

 Among those numbers, the highest reported average is a TRIR of 10 for “Motor home manufacturing,” and the lowest reported average is a TRIR of 1 for “Air and gas compressor manufacturing.”